 This is a tricky one, especialy from the perspective of someone living in the UK.
 Let’s consider a few variables.

-Asia routes are also attractive, with Japan and Hong Kong costing 105,000 miles return in business class compared with 120,000 Avios.
-Cape Town is also a decent deal – BA charges additional Avios miles if you change planes in Johannesburg, which is necessary in most cases given poor availability on the direct flights, whilst AA does not.
+Asia routes are equal, with Japan and Hong Kong costing 150,000 miles return in business class compared with 150,000 Avios.
+Cape Town is a decent deal – British Airways charges additional Avios miles if you change planes in Johannesburg, which is necessary in most cases given poor availability on the direct flights, whilst AA does not.

-Australia is also an exceptional deal using American Airlines miles.
-A First Class ticket costs just 160,000 miles return from London, compared with 400,000 miles using British Airways.
+Australia is also a great deal using American Airlines miles.
+A First Class ticket costs just 230,000 AA miles return from London compared with 400,000 Avios using British Airways.

 Since a UK-based AA collector is likely to redeem on BA flights, I use the same valuation as I do for Avios – 0.75p per mile.
 On this basis, the 1.5 miles per £1 on the Amex is equivalent to a 1.1% rebate on your spend.
 The Visa returns just 0.55%.